dchenmei/asmt-backup/331/Compiler/SEMANTIC_README.txt

 - actions 9 [sorta]
 - actions 3 [lol]

+- fix symbol table class to have reserved boolean (or maybe boolean for all and then override the booleans during subclass initialization
 - how to pass line number to semantic action error
 - using numbers in variable name ideal?
 - should we really import everything from symbol table?